 Results

 The redesigned prototype of My HealtheVet scored moderately high in effectiveness and above average in satisfaction.
 The task success rate was high at 64% (as compared with 44% for the 2015 baseline study), with participants failing 36% of all tasks attempted.
 Participants failed 29 out of the total 170 tasks performed (over the course of 17 sessions) due to exceeding the task time success threshold (benchmark time + 100%).
-Participants who did succeed did so 24% slower than the benchmark time, which is acceptable.
+Participants who did succeed did so 24% slower than the recorded benchmark time for this study, which is acceptable.

 The site received an above average SUS score of 82.5, a very high indicator of participants’ satisfaction with the site.
 In 2015, the previous version of the site scored 64.7.
 Although the score in the most recent test was well above the average SUS score of 68, this should also be considered in light of the participants’ high failure rate on the Appointments and Blue Button tasks.
 As noted in the perceived utility section, participants consistently rated the site high for meeting expectations and likeliness to use, which would indicate that despite flaws which prevented users from successfully completing tasks, the overall function and mechanics of the website are acceptable.